ckragarwal/Satyamev-Jayate/Instructions.md

 Run "npm start" command

-Change the network to Custom RPC
+Change the network on MetaMask to Custom RPC

 Change the blockchain to Ganache